Circumvent Debian Bootstrap

 Create the following

-file<image schemaversion="7.4" name="bootstrap-root"> <description type="system"> <author>The Author</author> <contact>author@example.com</contact> <specification>prebuilt bootstrap rootfs for ...</specification> </description> <preferences> <version>1.0.1</version> <packagemanager>apt</packagemanager> <type image="tbz"/> </preferences> <repository type="rpm-md"> <source path="obsrepositories:/"/> </repository> <packages type="image"> <package name="gawk"/> <package name="apt-utils"/> <package name="debconf"/> <package name="mawk"/> <package name="libpam-runtime"/> <package name="util-linux"/> <package name="systemd"/> <package name="init"/> <package name="gnupg"/> <package name="iproute2"/> <package name="iptables"/> <package name="iputils-ping"/> <package name="ifupdown"/> <package name="isc-dhcp-client"/> <package name="netbase"/> <package name="dbus"/> <package name="xz-utils"/> <package name="usrmerge"/> <package name="language-pack-en"/> </packages> <packages type="bootstrap"/> </image>
+appliance.kiwifile:<image schemaversion="7.4" name="bootstrap-root"> <description type="system"> <author>The Author</author> <contact>author@example.com</contact> <specification>prebuilt bootstrap rootfs for ...</specification> </description> <preferences> <version>1.0.1</version> <packagemanager>apt</packagemanager> <type image="tbz"/> </preferences> <repository type="rpm-md"> <source path="obsrepositories:/"/> </repository> <packages type="image"> <package name="gawk"/> <package name="apt-utils"/> <package name="debconf"/> <package name="mawk"/> <package name="libpam-runtime"/> <package name="util-linux"/> <package name="systemd"/> <package name="init"/> <package name="gnupg"/> <package name="iproute2"/> <package name="iptables"/> <package name="iputils-ping"/> <package name="ifupdown"/> <package name="isc-dhcp-client"/> <package name="netbase"/> <package name="dbus"/> <package name="xz-utils"/> <package name="usrmerge"/> <package name="language-pack-en"/> </packages> <packages type="bootstrap"/> </image>

 osc add appliance.kiwi osc ci

-Package the image build results into a debian package
+Package the image build results into a Debian package.

-tarball is to create another package in OBS and use the tarball file as its source.
+bootstrap_packageattribute and the repository providing it.
+The simplest way to package thebootstrap-roottarball is to create another package in OBS and use the tarball file as its source.